Baalbek-Hermel Governorate

 Baalbek-Hermel Governorate was created by the enactment of Law 522 on 16 July 2003, in which the districts of Baalbek and Hermel were separated from Beqaa Governorate.
 Implementation of the new region only began in 2014 with the appointment of the first and current governor, Bashir Khodr.

 Already one of Lebanon's poorest regions, the recent influx of Syrian refugees has placed additional strain on the governorate's fragile infrastructure and services.
 Violence in Syria has spilled over into the governorate, especially in the area around Arsal and Ras Baalbek.
-The northern Beqaa valley and Baalbek has had Hezbollah or the Amal Movement electoral victories but 46% of the electorate voted for the opposition Baalbek Madinati party in recent elections.
+The northern Beqaa valley and Baalbek have had Hezbollah or the Amal Movement electoral victories but 46% of the electorate voted for the opposition Baalbek Madinati party in recent elections.

 Demographics

 According to registered voters in 2014: